Tiny-Earth/DiscoveryDatabaseGuide/site/src/teaching.md

 - [Coauthors](coauthors.md)

-And to provide them more detailed information about Environmental Sapmles, you may also want to assign:
+And to provide them more detailed information about Environmental Samples, you may also want to assign:

 - [Entry Types / Environmental Sample](entries/sample.md)